CiscoNinja/CurrencyConvertor/README.md

 5. set CurrencyConvertor.HttpApi.Host as the startup project and run the app

-test the currency APIs using the swagger interface. enter any of the currency pairs below to test
+test the currency APIs using the swagger interface. enter any of the currency pairs below to in the Convert API to test

 Available Currencies